 You have just completed the first sc of round 2.

 Now you can carry on with round 2, working in linen stitch: *Ch1, sc into next ch space*.
-Repeat to end, the join with a sl st into the standing sc.
+Repeat to end, then join with a sl st into the standing sc.

 Repeat Round 2 using your chosen color sequence.
 Weave in all ends at the back of the work.
 There are a lot, so be as neat as you can.

-Use a blunt-ended darning needle and matching yarn to sew together the top and bottom edge with a whip stitch, leaving a gap of about half of an inch at each side (you'll thread your handle braces through these gaps).
+Use a blunt-ended darning needle and matching yarn to sew together the top and bottom edge with a whip stitch, leaving a gap of about ½" at each side.
+(You'll thread your handle braces through these gaps.)